limitlessloop/vets.gov-status/README.md

 ### Adding new packages to python scripts

-Add the package names to `requirements.in` then run `./upgrade-requirements.sh`
+Add the package names to `requirements.in` then run `./upgrade-requirements.sh` to get them synced to `requirements.txt`.

+Then run `./python-install.sh` to update your virtual environment with the new packages.

+### Running Tests

+Run tests with pytest and generate a coverage report with  `./run-tests.sh`.

 ## Deploying